Marketing For Dummies (and Indies)

 Tips: It’s a good idea to set up your seller account with a name different from your author name.
 Even if you provide excellent service, there is always a possibility for negative feedback, which you don’t want associated with your book or you as an author.

-Set your price just below Amazon’s--you’ll draw readers looking for a deal.
+Set your price just below Amazon’s—you’ll draw readers looking for a deal.

 Offer autographed copies.
 Readers love autographed copies.

-7. Search Inside The Book
+4. Search Inside The Book

 Amazon’s Search Inside The Book is a great feature that lets the reader have a sneak peak at what’s inside.
 Buyers at a brick and mortar store get to leaf through the books before they buy, why not give an online buyer the same opportunity?
 Follow the step-by-step instructions provided on their site.
+Note: Amazon is prickly about Table of Contents at the back of a book, but I think it's a good idea because readers get a larger sample of the actual book.

 IV.
 Virtual Bookshelves